zachary-cauchi/ps2-uart-interface/README.md

 # ps2-uart-interface

 Schematics for accessing the PS2 serial interface.
+This is based on the [ps2 serial cable mod]([url](https://ps2-home.com/forum/viewtopic.php?t=4828)).